Islamic feminism: Twentieth century

 Aisha Abd al-Rahman, writing under her pen name Bint al-Shati ("Daughter of the Riverbank"), was one of the first to undertake Quranic exegesis, and though she did not consider herself to be a feminist, her works reflect feminist themes.
 She began producing her popular books in 1959, the same year that Naguib Mahfouz published his allegorical and feminist version of the life of Muhammad.
 She wrote biographies of early women in Islam, including the mother, wives and daughters of Muhammad, as well as literary criticism.

-Queen Soraya of Afghanistan headed reform so that women could get an education and the right to vote.
-The Syrian-born queen of Afghanistan believed that women should be equal to men.
-A women's magazine and a women's organization to protect girls and women from abuse and domestic violence were also founded by Queen Soraya, argued by some to be the Muslim world's first feminist.
+Queen Soraya of Afghanistan played a leading role in reforms that expanded women's access to education and voting rights.
+The Syrian-born queen, who believed that women should be equal to men, has been described by some as the Muslim world's first feminist.
+She helped establish a women's magazine and a women's organization to protect girls and women from abuse and domestic violence.
 She also arranged for young Afghan men and women to take higher education abroad.
 The liberal reforms were not received kindly by the ultra-conservative Islamists who orchestrated a widespread rebellion in 1928.
 In order to spare the country and people from the horrors of a long civil war, King Amanullah, and Queen Soraya abdicated and went into exile with their family in 1929 to Rome.